mehdeh/ideal-denoiser/README.md

 ### Implementation

-This implementation is our own work. **The original EDM repository does not include code for the ideal denoiser (Equation 57)**.
-This repository fills that gap by providing a clean, well-documented implementation.
+This implementation is our own work.
+This repository provides a clean, well-documented implementation.

 ## 📖 Citation